 Carol loves to create original recipes just as her mother did.
 Five of her original recipes are in The Fresh Market and Friends 25th Anniversary Cookbook.
-Her column “Dinner For Two,” which includes a recipe and her photography appears on a biweekly basis in The Commercial Appeal’s Food Section .
-She shares many more creative recipes at her blog, A Cookbook Obsession.
+Her column “Dinner For Two,” enjoyed a six-year run in The Commercial Appeal’s Food Section.
+She now shares her creative recipes at her blog, From A Chef’s Kitchen.

 “Without a doubt, what I love most about being a personal chef is when my clients tell me they can feel the love and care that went into what I prepared for them and what a positive difference I make in their lives,” Carol says.
 Testimonials from clients are available here with additional references available upon request.